davidevdt/bayespca/README.md

 # bayespca: Regularized Principal Component Analysis via Variational Bayes inference
 An R package for regularized Principal Component Analysis via Variational Bayes methods.

 ## Author
 Davide Vidotto <d.vidotto@uvt.nl>

 ## Description
 `bayespca` performs Bayesian estimation of weight vectors in PCA.
-    To achieve regularization, the method allows specifying fixed variances in the prior distributions of the weights; alternatively, it is possible to implement Jeffrey's and  Inverse Gamma priors on such parameters.
+    To achieve regularization, the method allows specifying fixed precisions in the prior distributions of the weights; alternatively, it is possible to implement Gamma priors on such parameters.
+The method allows for variable selection through Automatic Relevance Determination.
-    In turn, the Inverse Gamma's can have fixed shape hyperparameter; and fixed or random scale hyperparameter.
-Last, the method allows performing component-specific Stochastic Variable Selection ('spike-and-slab' prior).
     Check the ```vignettes``` and package documentation for further details.

 ## Functions

 * ```vbpca``` for model estimation
 * ```vbpca_control``` for settings of control parameters
 * ```is.vbpca``` for testing the class
+* ```plotheatmap``` for plotting the precision and weights matrices;
 * ```plothpdi``` for plotting high probability density intervals

 ## Install
 devtools::install_github("davidevdt/bayespca")

 ## Version
-0.1.0
+0.2.0

 ## Depends
 R (>= 3.3.3)

 ## License
 GPL-2